 Mountain Lion (Puma concolor)

-Mountain Lion (Puma concolor) Mountain Lions have a cry that is similar to that of a tomcat in a fight, but much louder.
-I've never seen a Mountain Lion, but I've heard two.
+Mountain Lions have a cry that is similar to that of a tomcat in a fight, but much louder.
+I've never seen a wild Mountain Lion, but I've heard two.
 I heard one at dusk near a spring on Mt.
 Charleston; it only cried once, but it sent shivers up my spine.
 The other one was on a campout on my property in Arizona.
 The big cat sat on some rocks across a canyon from me and cried on and off for over an hour.
 I stoked my fire a little higher and marveled at the amazing sounds.

 Mountain Lion (Felis concolor) If you were a tasty deer or a bighorn sheep, this might be the last face you ever see!

-Mountain Lion (Puma concolor) Mountain Lion (Felis concolor)
+Mountain Lion (Felis concolor)

 Mountain Lion (Felis concolor) Mountain Lion (Felis concolor)